afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 Below we will adopt a hierarchical model with this fine-tuned structure for cross-trial variability.--->

 Understanding the modeling formulation is important.
 Without jotting down a model in mathematical formula, I would have trouble fully grasping a chunk of code (e.g., `brms` implementation).
 In fact, usually the model can be directly mapped to the numerical code.
-I'd like to note the following with regard to the hierarchical model for test-retest reliability -
+I'd like to note the following about the hierarchical model for test-retest reliability -

 * The crucial aspect of the hierarchical model above is that the separation of cross-trial variability -- characterized by the variance \\(\sigma^2\\) at the trial-level formulation -- from the test-retest reliability (embedded in the variance-covariance matrix \\(\boldsymbol S_{4\times 4}\\)) at the subject level.
 It is this separation that allows the accurate estimation of test-retest reliability through the hierarchical model.
 It is also because of the lack of this separation in the conventional ICC formulation that leads to the pollution and **underestimation** of test-retest reliability.